haveli79/haveli79/README.md

 I have Certification in 'Introduction To Macvhine Learning' from Duke Universoty and Certification in 'Machine Learning Introduction For Everyone from IBM
 I have worked on few hands-on.
-These includes working on some existing data my own way.
+These includes working on some existing data my own way. haveli79/haveli79 is a special repository: iys README.md will appear on your profile!